4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 *   "integer": para un valor entero
 *   "boolean": for a True/False value
 *   "color": para definir un color de fondo
-*   "event": to display a button with a label.
+*   "event": para mostrar un botón con una etiqueta.

 4D uses default widgets with regards to the "valueType" value (i.e., a "text" is displayed as a text input widget, a "boolean" as a check box), but alternate displays are also available through options (*e.g.*, a real can also be represented as a drop-down menu).
 The following table shows the default display as well as alternatives for each type of value: